 Once you’ve conducted a thorough patentability search, begin the process to submit your patent application to the USPTO as soon as possible.
 Remember the United States has a first-to-file patent system, meaning that the application filing date could control patent rights.
 It is thus important to move quickly and to file the patent application as soon as possible.

-Gerben Law Firm offers a wide range of intellectual property services, including patent searches.
+Gerben IP offers a wide range of intellectual property services, including patent searches.